Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 # L298N motor driver Block Diagram Current Flow How It Works

 Next, the Input 1 and Input 2 pins are used for controlling the rotation direction of the motor A, and the inputs 3 and 4 for the motor B. Using these pins we actually control the switches of the H-Bridge inside the L298N IC.
 If input 1 is LOW and input 2 is HIGH the motor will move forward, and vice versa, if input 1 is HIGH and input 2 is LOW the motor will move backward.
 In case both inputs are same, either LOW or HIGH the motor will stop.
-The same applies for the inputs 3 and 4 and the motor B etc
+The same applies for the inputs 3 and 4 and the motor B etc.

 https://www.teachmemicro.com/use-l298n-motor-driver/